EQ: A Game Changer for Modern Leadership and a Hot Topic in Coaching for Managers and Leaders

 When it comes to professional coaching, credibility matters.
 An ICF Coach (certified by the International Coaching Federation) follows globally recognized standards of the coaching industry.
 These coaches use evidence-based approaches, often stemming from psychology approaches such as NLP or positive psychology, and usually based on behavioral assessments, to help leaders and managers strengthen emotional intelligence and presence.

-Working with an ICF Coach provides:
+Working with an experienced ICF certified coaches provides

 • A structured yet personalized development journey.